crewfinance/safe-inspect/README.md

 ## Configuration

-In you `config/config.exs` add all the keys that you want to redact.
+In your `config/config.exs` add all the keys that you want to redact.
 Here's an example:

 ```elixir
 config :safe_inspect,